HOW WE WORK

 This is for leaders at a threshold they cannot cross by more thinking alone — where the cost of not crossing is something you already feel.

 Private advisory engagements start at $42,000 for six months — everything that follows is included.
 I work with a small number of clients at a time.
+More tailored engagements are possible by mutual fit.

 Where it serves, I observe you in your own setting — a leadership meeting, a board prep, a difficult conversation — and we debrief immediately afterward.